FX Networks: FX Productions

-International distribution
+International Distribution

-As Hulu is only available in the United States, international availability of FX on Hulu content varies by region.
-Due to arrangements that predate the launch of Star, the general entertainment content hub on Disney+ that distributes Hulu original programming and FX content outside of the U.S, several FX on Hulu programs may be carried by third-party broadcasters instead.
+Due to arrangements that predate the launch of the Disney+ Star content hub, several FX and FX on Hulu programs may be carried by third-party broadcasters instead.

-In parts of Europe, FX on Hulu programming is distributed is through Star on Disney+; in Latin America, programming is available on its sister service Star+; and in India and parts of Southeast Asia, these programs are distributed by Disney+ Hotstar.
+In regions such as Europe, Asia, Latin America, the Middle East, and Africa, FX and FX on Hulu programming is distributed through the Hulu content hub on Disney+ and labeled as "Hulu Originals".
+Formally, these programmes were available on the sister service Star+ in Latin America and Disney+ Hotstar in parts of Southeast Asia before they were folded into Disney+.
+In India, these programs are released on JioHotstar.

 In Canada, almost all FX original programming premiere exclusively on the domestic versions of FX and FXX, as part of a previously established relationship between FX Networks and Rogers Sports and Media.
-Since the Star on Disney+ launch, all FX on Hulu original series air on Disney+.

-There was some of FX content not available on Disney+ Star in Australia due to an output deal with Binge and its parent Foxtel.
-It has started ending in April 2022 with its FX shows pulled and migrating to Disney+.
+All FX on Hulu branded series were released as part of the Star hub on Disney+ under the "FX on Disney+" label, and later the Hulu content hub after its rebranding.
+Some FX content was not available on Disney+ in Australia due to an output deal with Binge and its parent Foxtel, which expired in April 2022.

-Unavailable programming

-The FX hub on Hulu carries most series produced for FX and FXX from 2008 onwards, and certain other original programs (such as The Shield) produced from 2002 onward.
-Notable exceptions include: